ingelectus/ingelectus.github.io/_products/ppc.md

 ## Ingelectus Experience

-Ingelectus PPC is controlling successfully up to **800 MW** in the United States, Canada, Mexico and Spain.
+Ingelectus PPC is controlling successfully up to **2 GW** in the United States, Canada, Mexico and Spain.

 Sending reports and main signals to a SCADA manufactured by Isotrol.